tgregoneil/go-util/readme.md

 ### go-util

-utilities used for 'go' projects
+utilities used by 'go' packages

 ### Installation
 ```shell